d11wtq/gentoo-packer/README.md

 This will chew for a bit and finally output a Vagrant box file.

+Running with pre-provision will attempt to determine a close mirror and use that for fetching an ISO additionally it will automatically fetch the most recent ISO and get the SHA512 digest for the ISO from the mirror.

 ### Installation without Packer

 If you have Vagrant installed, you can use the scripts provided here to build a